nivlemggarcia/automationtools/README.md

 # automationtools
-AutomationTools - A framework for Automated Testing Execution using Java
+AutomationTools - A framework for Automated Test Script Execution using Java